 Antiphospholipid Syndrome and Pregnancy - Topic Overview

-disorders (thrombophilias) can cause similar pregnancy problems.
+Other types of blood-clotting disorders can cause similar pregnancy problems.
 Your doctor can test for blood-clotting disorders.

 November 14, 2014

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Antiphospholipid Syndrome and Pregnancy Topics

 Delivered right to your inbox, get pictures and facts on

 what to expect each week of your pregnancy.